Italy migrant tragedy death toll over 60; dozens missing

 The Frontex plane left the scene at 11:11 p.m. because of a fuel shortage, according to the agency, which also confirmed to The Associated Press that the Italian patrol boats had to turn back because of rough weather conditions.

-Interior Minister Matteo Piantedosi defended the rescue amid criticism that the migrants had been essentially abandoned.
+Interior Minister Matteo Piantedosi defended the rescue.
 A placard outside the makeshift morgue in Crotone on Monday read: “People at risk at sea must be rescued.
 Assassins!”

 “It was impossible to conduct any possible maneuver to get close (to the migrant ship) or to carry out a rescue due to the sea conditions," Piantedosi told reporters late Sunday.
 “We always have to consider that rescues ... must avoid putting at risk the lives of the rescuers.”

-Note: This story has been corrected to show that Giovanna Di Benedetto is a spokesperson for Save the Children, not Doctors Without Borders.
-A previous version of this story corrected the last name of Italy’s interior minister to Piantedosi, not Piatedosi.